 It’s unlawful to take or possess any reptile, including snakes, unless you have either a hunting or fishing license (depending on whether you’re catching a water or land snake).
 However, there is no law against killing them if the snake is ‘creating a nuisance,’ e.g. by invading your property.

 Aside from that, if you’re taking part in a rattlesnake hunting event, then you have to have a license to do so.
 The standard federal laws regarding endangered species also apply.

-There are four snakes in Oregon that are listed as protected nongame species.
+There are 4 snakes in Oregon that are listed as protected nongame species.
 This means that it’s illegal to kill them, or even catch them or possess them.
-These snakes are the common kingsnake, the California mountain kingsnake, the sharp-tailed snake and the western ground snake.
+These snakes are the common kingsnake, the California mountain kingsnake, the sharp-tailed snake, and the western ground snake.

 Every snake species in Pennsylvania is protected by the Pennsylvania Fish and Boat Commission’s regulations.
 Any species not listed as endangered, threatened, or a candidate endangered species may be captured or possessed.
-The bag limit is one.
+The bag limit is just 1.

 In South Carolina, it’s illegal to kill or harm any animal unless you have a permit.
 The permits are issued by the South Carolina Department of Natural Resources, and they’re for designated Game Management Areas.